physiopy/phys2bids/README.md

 Hacktoberfest participants, welcome!
 We have some issues for you [here](https://github.com/physiopy/phys2bids/issues?q=is%3Aissue+is%3Aopen+label%3Ahacktoberfest)!
 However, feel free to tackle any issue you'd like.
 Depending on the issue and extent of contribution, Hacktoberfest related PRs might not count toward being listed as contributors and authors (unless there is the specific interest).
 You can ask about it in the issue itself!
-Feel free to ask help to the contributors over gitter, happy coding and (hopefully) enjoy hour tee (or tree)!
+Feel free to ask help to the contributors through issues or contactign directly Stefano, happy coding and (hopefully) enjoy your tee (or tree)!

-## The BrainWeb
-BrainWeb participants, welcome!
-We have a milestone [here](https://github.com/physiopy/phys2bids/milestone/5) as a collection of issues you could work on with our help.
-Check the issues with a `BrainWeb` label.
-Of course, they are only suggestions, so feel free to tackle any issue you want, even open new ones!
-You can also contact us on Gitter, in the BrainHack Mattermost (<a href="https://mattermost.brainhack.org/brainhack/channels/physiopy">#physiopy</a>), and don't hesitate to contact [Stefano](https://github.com/smoia) in other ways to jump in the development!
--->

-**We're looking for code contributors,** but any suggestion/bug report is welcome!
+**We're always looking for code contributors,** but any suggestion/bug report is welcome!
 Feel free to open issues!

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!